 The full Board is responsible for the oversight of the Company's operational and strategic risk management process.
 The Board oversees a company-wide approach to risk management, carried out by management.
 The full Board determines the appropriate risk for the Company generally, assesses the specific risks the Company faces and reviews the steps taken by management to manage those risks.
-With regard to cybersecurity risk, the Board (through the audit committee) conducts an annual review of the Company's cybersecurity program, and the entire Board receives periodic updates on the Company's cybersecurity risk management progress through the Company's general enterprise risk management program described in the foregoing sentence.
+With regard to cybersecurity risk, the Board (through the audit committee) periodically reviews information on management's policies and processes related to the Company's cybersecurity and data-protection, and the entire Board receives periodic updates on the Company's cybersecurity risk management progress, including through the Company's general enterprise risk management program described in the foregoing sentence.

 While the full Board maintains the ultimate oversight responsibility for the risk management process, its committees oversee risk in certain specified areas.
-In particular, the Board relies on its audit committee to address significant financial risk exposures (including cybersecurity risk) facing the Company and the steps management has taken to monitor, control and report such exposures, with appropriate reporting of these risks to be made to the full Board.
+In particular, the Board relies on its audit committee to address significant financial risk exposures (including cybersecurity risk and artificial intelligence) facing the Company and the steps management has taken to monitor, control and report such exposures, with appropriate reporting of these risks to be made to the full Board.
 The Board relies on its compensation committee to address significant risk exposures facing the Company with respect to compensation and with appropriate reporting of these risks to be made to the full Board.
+The Board relies on its finance committee to address matters related to the Company's capital structure, means of financing, selection of lenders, cash flow modeling, interest rate sensitivity and other similar matters so as to achieve the Company's long-term plans.
 The Board's role in the Company's risk oversight has not affected the Board's leadership structure.